-Raw honey has been shown to be as effective in treating coughs as over-the-counter commercial cough syrups.
+Raw Apis Bee Honey has been shown to be as effective in treating coughs as over-the-counter commercial cough syrups.
 Increasing scientific evidence shows that a single dose of honey can reduce mucus secretion and coughs.
 In one study, honey was just as effective as diphenhydramine and dextromethorphan, common ingredients found in over-the-counter cough medicines.

 For a cough, a half teaspoon to two teaspoons of honey at bedtime is studied and recommended dosage for anyone over the age of one.